Jyothiprakash2519/netflix-clone/README.md

 Netflix clone created using ReactJS and Vite and Firebase added siginin and signup using firebase and responsive

+if you want to visit this demo site while you enter this site it will display warning [Dangerous site] go to details and click on [Only visit this unsafe site]

+its totally an demo site build on reactJS and vite

 live-site : [https://viewlive-project.netlify.app/]
 credentials: jayob88086@nausard.com , jayob123